Risk-averse China seen pushing back plans to free yuan

 "Once China abolishes capital controls, China's financial system will be fully exposed to the powerful gunfire of the international speculative capital," Yu, a former central bank adviser, wrote in the July edition of the Studies of International Finance.

-It's hard to gauge the size of hot money flows.
-One measure from official data shows sharp swings this year, which is likely to have further worried policymakers who are focussed on vulnerabilities at a time of debt defaults and rising bad loans.

-China had a $28.6 billion (16.9 billion pounds) surplus in trade and direct investment in the first quarter, while banks bought a net $159.2 billion of foreign exchange, an excess of $130.6 billion, Guan Tao, head of the international payments division of the State Administration of Foreign Exchange told reporters.
+China had a $28.6 billion surplus in trade and direct investment in the first quarter, while banks bought a net $159.2 billion of foreign exchange, an excess of $130.6 billion, Guan Tao, head of the international payments division of the State Administration of Foreign Exchange told reporters.

 But the tide turned in the second quarter, with the combined trade and investment surplus jumping to $94.3 billion and banks' net foreign exchange purchases falling to $29 billion, implying a net outflow of $65.3 billion.